 - (d) "Dominant purpose" means a purpose that is a substantial motivating factor in the harassment, eviction, or other adverse actions challenged as retaliatory.
 A substantial factor motivating the adverse action is a factor that a reasonable person would consider to have contributed to the action.
 It must be more than a remote or trivial factor.
 It does not have to be the only cause of the adverse action. - (d) Burden-shifting rule.
-To establish a prima facie case of retaliation, an Aggrieved Person must show that (1) the Aggrieved Person was engaged in a protected activity; (2) the defendant or respondent subjected the Aggrieved Person to an Adverse Action; and (3) a causal link exists between the protected activity and the Adverse Action.
-If the Aggrieved Person can establish a prima facie case, the defendant or respondent must then offer a legitimate nondiscriminatory reason for the Adverse Action, whereupon the burden shifts back to the Aggrieved Person to demonstrate that the proffered reason is pretextual. - (c) "Purpose" means that membership in a protected class formed some part of the basis for the defendant's or respondent's action even if it was not the sole motivating factor.
+To establish a prima facie case of retaliation, a complainant an Aggrieved Person must show that (1) the complainant Aggrieved Person was engaged in a pProtected aActivity; (2) the defendant or rRespondent subjected the complainant Aggrieved Person to an Adverse Action; and (3) a causal link exists between the pProtected aActivity and the Adverse Action.
+If the complainant Aggrieved Person can establish a prima facie case, the defendant or rRespondent must then offer a legitimate nondiscriminatory non-retaliatory reason for the Adverse Action, whereupon the burden shifts back to the complainant Aggrieved Person to demonstrate that the proffered reason is pretextual. - (ce) "Purpose" means that membership in a protected class retaliation formed some part of the basis for the defendant's or rRespondent's action even if it was not the sole motivating factor.
 The purpose must be more than a remote or trivial factor.
-Purpose may be established by evidence which indicates that the timing of the Adverse Action in relation to the defendant's or respondent's notification of the protected activity is such that retaliatory motivation can be inferred, may be established by the non-existence of another plausible purpose for the defendant's or respondent's Adverse Action, or by other direct or circumstantial evidence.
-For purposes of section 12955(f) of the Act, "dominant purpose" shall have the same meaning as purpose under this subsection. - (e) An Aggrieved Person under this Act may raise retaliation as a defense in an unlawful detainer action.
+Purpose may be established by evidence which indicates that the timing of the Adverse Action in relation to the defendant's or rRespondent's notification of the pProtected aActivity is such that retaliatory motivation can be inferred, may be established by the non-existence of another plausible purpose for the defendant's or rRespondent's Adverse Action, or by other direct or circumstantial evidence.
+For purposes of section 12955(f) of the Act, "dominant purpose" shall have the same meaning as purpose under this subsection. - (ef) An Aggrieved Person under this Act may raise retaliation as an affirmative defense in an unlawful detainer action.
+Nothing in this subsection is intended to cause or permit the delay of an unlawful detainer action due to asserting retaliation as an affirmative defense.
+Raising retaliation as a good faith affirmative defense does not in and of itself constitute a delay of an unlawful detainer action.

 Note: Authority cited: Section 12935(a), Government Code.
-Reference: Sections 12920, 12921, 12927, 12948, 12955, and 12955.7, Government Code; Harris v.
+Reference: Sections 12920, 12921, 12927, 12948, 12955, and 12955.7, Government Code: Harris v.
 City of Santa Monica (2013) 56 Cal.4th 203San Pedro Hotel Co. v.
 City of Los Angeles (1998) 159 F.3d 470; Walker v.
 City of Lakewood (2001), 272 F.3d 1114; Hall v.
 Lowder Realty Co., 160 F. Supp.
 2d 1299, 1322 (M.D.
 Ala.
 2001); Casa Marie, Inc. v.
 Superior Court of Puerto Rico (1990) 752 F.Supp.
 1152; Mehta v.
 Village. of Bolingbrook 2016) 196 F. Supp.
 3d 855; DFEH v.
 Atlantic North Apartments, et al. (1983) FEHC Dec.
 No. 83-12 (1983 WL 36461); DFEH v.Mcway Family Trust (1996) FEHC Dec.
 No. 96-07 (1996 WL 774922).